Navigating between Views in Vaadin

 }

-The Formula is a Hibernate feature that allows to specify SQL snippets to fetch special fields.
-The query gets the count of employees without needing to fetch all the employees.
-Note that in a bigger application you probably want to do this in some alternative way as all
+1. The Formula is a Hibernate feature that allows you to specify SQL snippets to fetch special fields.
+The query gets the count of employees without needing to fetch all of the employees.
+Note that in a larger application you’ll probably want to do this in some alternative way since all Company entity loads now triggers an additional SQL query, even though the employeeCount field is only needed in this DashboardView class.

 private void createDrawer() {